Sad Sam Jones

 Fortunately for Jones, the Red Sox were right.
 The new manager for 1918, Ed Barrow, saw that Jones had a "most baffling delivery" and nurtured him into a pitcher who delivered 16 victories against only five losses (2.25 ERA).
 Though Barrow would later say that he was equally as proud of turning Babe Ruth into an outfielder as he was of turning Jones into a great pitcher, Jones and his manager had a contentious relationship at best.
 In his interview with Laurence Ritter for The Glory of Their Times, Jones admitted that he was a bit hard to handle as a ballplayer in his younger years, something that would become a semi-serious problem in his years with the Washington Senators.
 On May 23, 1918, Jones had his first start of the season and pitched extremely well against Cleveland--though he was on the short end of a 1-0 decision.

-In the first 29 innings he threw against his former ballclub, Jones allowed Cleveland just one run.
-After he beat the Indians on August 20, the very player he had been traded for, Tris Speaker, told the Boston Herald and Journal:
+In the first three starts he threw against his former ballclub, Jones allowed Cleveland just one run.
+After he beat the Indians on August 19, the very player he had been traded for, Tris Speaker, told the Boston Herald and Journal:

 When Ernie Shore left for the Navy, Dutch Leonard took a shipyard job, and Babe Ruth cut back a bit on pitching, Joe Bush and Sam Jones got the opportunity to pitch in 1918.
 Bush won 15, Jones won 16, and Carl Mays won 21.
-It was a terrific year, and Jones led the league in winning percentage as the Red Sox advanced to the World Series.
+It was a terrific year, and Jones led the league in winning percentage as the Red Sox advanced to the World Series against the Chicago Cubs.
 Though Jones lost his start in Game Five, 3-0, the Sox won the Series--it would be their last world championship for 86 years.

 In 1920, Jones's workload increased to 274 innings but he again had a losing record (13-16, with an ERA that grew to 3.94.)
 He often pitched very well indeed, but was inconsistent and also often suffered from poor run support -- though he perhaps single-handedly denied the pennant to the White Sox.
 Chicago finished two games behind the Indians, and Jones beat them six times.
 Only once in the first five of those wins did Jones give up as many as two runs.
 There were, though, the losses: On June 12, he gave up six runs to the St. Louis Browns in the first inning, left the game, and lost.
 Trying again the very next day, he was left in to pitch the full game and lost again, 11-5.